 Todd McClay - Economic Development

-no solutions, National’s Economic Development, Trade and Tourism Spokesperson Todd McClay says.
+economy, National’s Economic Development Spokesperson Todd McClay says.

 “There were 4000 fewer employed people in the March 2019 quarter, according to Statistics New Zealand.
 By contrast,